Writing prompt: Your professor’s instructions for your writing assignment.

 Draft: The initial version of a paper before revisions and proofreading.

-Feedback: Comments on your paper that praises or provides comments for improving your draft.
+Feedback: Comments on your paper that praise or provide suggestions for improving your draft.

 Revising: Correcting or making changes to the paper’s thesis, organization, argument or evidence.